hector4213/watowatch/README.md

-# Backend for Watowatch
+## Backend for Watowatch

-Uses Postgresql and node to serve data

 ---

+Built with Node, Express, PostgreSQL and pg.

+### For Installation

+Please view the Front end [respository](https://github.com/hector4213/watowatchfrontend)